Neroli Essential Oil Properties (Citrus aurantium)

-When inhaled, Neroli essential oil is uplifting to depressive moods.
-It helps anxious emotions as it is a mild sedative.
-When used at night, it eases insomnia.
+Neroli essential, when inhaled, is uplifting and a natural remedy that aids depressive moods.
+It helps with anxious emotions as it is a mild sedative.
+When used at night, neroli eases insomnia.
 Neroli essential oil can be used to calm hyperactive children.
-Emotionally, neroli essential oil helps to face fear and increases confidence.
+Emotionally, neroli essential oil helps one face fear and increases confidence.

-Neroli essential oil has been known to help calm digestive issues such as colitis, diarrhea, dyspepsia, and intestinal spasm.* Neroli essential oil has been traditionally used to relieve menstrual discomfort.
+Neroli essential oil has been known to aid and calm digestive issues such as colitis, diarrhea, dyspepsia, and intestinal spasm.* This oil has been traditionally used to help relieve menstrual discomfort.

-Topically, it has also been used to fade scars and blemishes.
-It restores the skin by keeping it elastic, encouraging the regeneration of cells, reducing the appearance of scars, preventing stretch marks, reducing acne, helps in the repair of broken capillaries.
+Topically, neroli has been used to fade scars and blemishes.
+It helps restore healthy skin by keeping it elastic, encouraging the regeneration of cells, reducing the appearance of scars, preventing stretch marks, reducing acne, and also helps repair broken capillaries.

-Used as a spray, it can be used to get rid of foul odors, mixed into perfumes and colognes to provide a citric note.
+When used as a spray, neroli can help to get rid of foul odors, and is mixed into perfumes and colognes to provide a citric note.
 Diffused in a room by either a vaporizer, or sprayed as an air freshener, this magnificent oil destroys odor.